 Simulation Reserved Parameters

 Simulation Reserved Parameters are not defined in the Reserved_Parameter section, but may be used as Parameter_Names in a Dependency Table.
-Simulation Reserved Parameters may not be Model Specific parameters and must have Column_Types In.
+Simulation Reserved Parameters must not be Model_Specific parameters and must have Column_Types In.
+Simulation Reserved Parameters are not defined in AMI file at all.
+Simulation Reserved Parameters are only used as independent parameters in Dependency Tables.

 The Simulation Reserved Parameters are: